AlexZeitler/http.js/README.md

 });
 ```

+*Note: If you want to send a nested object, you MUST set the content-type header to `application/json`,
+otherwise the object is serialized in a wrong format.*

 When doing a `GET` request, the `data` value is sent using the query string.
 With all other types of
 requests it is sent hidden inside the request body.